Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 You don’t need to pay an entrance fee to enter the Rila Monastery’s courtyard and to explore the church.

-However, if you want to visit the tower, the museum, the icon gallery, or the kitchen, you need to buy separate tickets for each of them (see ticket prices below).
+However, if you want to visit the tower, the museum, the icon gallery, the kitchen, or the guestrooms, you need to buy tickets (check the ticket prices below).

 The construction of the imposing church in the middle of the Rila Monastery’s courtyard began in 1835.